Skip to main content

 The jump from level one to level three is where an AI marketing platform comes in.
 Not a tool that helps you write faster.
 A system that helps you run marketing.

-This is what we built with Compass .
-It starts with a strategic goal, generates a tactical plan with specific objectives, creates weekly executable tasks, then uses connected tools to complete them: analytics for performance data, Asana for project tracking, Notion and SharePoint for content, Microsoft Teams for communication.
-The marketing team shifts from doing tasks to directing strategy.
+We got tired of being the integration layer ourselves.
+Every client engagement, same story: we’d set up AI tools, automation workflows, analytics dashboards, and then spend half our time making sure they all talked to each other.
+So we built Compass .
+It starts with a strategic goal, generates a tactical plan, creates weekly executable tasks, then uses connected tools to complete them: Google Analytics for performance data, Asana for project tracking, Notion and SharePoint for content, Microsoft Teams for communication.
+The marketing team stops being the glue between 10 tools and starts directing strategy.

 If your “AI marketing platform” still needs you to write every prompt and review every output, it’s a writing tool with good branding.
 A real platform should take a strategic brief and run with it.